 Plan investments, including the Company's common stock, are exposed to various risks such as interest rate, market and credit risks.
-Due to the level of risk associated with these investments, including in connection with recent market volatility due to the coronavirus ("COVID-19") pandemic, it is at least reasonably possible that changes in the value of the Plan investments will occur in the near term and that such changes could materially affect the amounts reported in the Statements of Net Assets Available for Benefits.
+Due to the level of risk associated with these investments, including in connection with recent market volatility due to economic uncertainty in the United States, among others, it is at least reasonably possible that changes in the value of the Plan investments will occur and that such changes could materially affect the amounts reported in the Statements of Net Assets Available for Benefits.